christianliebel/web-almanac-2021-capabilities/README.md

 ## Sites using most capabilities

-These are the sites that use the most capabilities:
+These are the sites that use the most Fugu capabilities:

+1. The site using the most APIs (28) on both desktop and mobile is whatwebcando.today, an overview website that demonstrates the ability of the modern web.
+2. The Polis Notis app shows crimes in Sweden. (which?)
+3. Eight sites use 8 Fugu APIs.
+One of them is Excalidraw, an online image editor.

 ## Conclusion